 Lock It Up Campaign Aims to Protect Kids from Dangers of Marijuana

-To kick off the Lock It Up campaign, the organization ordered 540 boxes to provide to all three counties with the goal to be for adults to keep marijuana out of the hands of kids.
-Other initiatives within the campaign include informational cards that go inside the lock boxes informing the adults about the reason to lock up weed.
-The informational card also educates on the prevention of accidental poisoning and protection from theft by using the box.
-View Informational Card
+To kick off the Lock It Up campaign, the organization ordered 900 boxes to provide to all three counties - with the goal to be for adults to keep marijuana out of the hands of kids.
+When a community member receives a box, they also receive a keyed lock and an insert with a few key points on why it is so important to lock up their marijuana.

-“We knew this was an important initiative in our communities with Branch, Hillsdale and St. Joseph community members, holding a total of 2,974 medical marijuana licenses,” said Rebecca Burns, Health Office of the tri-county health department.
-“This does not take into account the number of people who use recreational marijuana, which could also be potentially accessible to kids and teens.”
+“We knew this was an important initiative in our communities with Branch, Hillsdale and St. Joseph community membersholding a total of 1,539 medical marijuana licenses,” said Rebecca Burns, Health Office of the tri-county health department.
+“This does not take into account the number of people who userecreationalmarijuana, which could also be potentially accessible to kids and teens.”